-Lost articles are held for 30 days.
-Guests may call 503.553.5520 and leave a detailed description of the misplaced item along with a phone number where they can be reached.
-Email inquiries should be directed to email@example.com.
+Lost articles are only held for 30 days!
+Guests may call 503.553.5468 and please, leave a detailed description of the misplaced item along with a phone number where they can be reached.
+Email inquiries should be directed to firstname.lastname@example.org.

 Parents looking for a lost child should report to the Providence Park Customer Service Center, located on the main concourse near section 103/104.

 Providence Park features 24 Pavilion Suites.
 The suites provide the ultimate experience for your group outing, featuring wait service, televisions, DVD players, and seating for 22 or 26 people.
-All Providence Park suites are sold out for the 2011 season.
+All Providence Park suites are sold out.
 To sign up for the waiting list, please contact Amy Ziskin at 503.553.5409.